Closed-loop communication

 Closed-loop communication is a communication technique used to avoid misunderstandings.

-When the sender gives a message, the receiver repeats this back.
-The sender then confirms the message, commonly using the word "yes".
-When the receiver incorrectly repeats the message back, the sender will say "negative" (or something similar) and then repeat the correct message.
-If the sender, the person giving the message, does not get a reply back, he must repeat it until the receiver starts closing the loop.
-To get the attention of the receiver, the sender can use the receiver's name or functional position, touch their shoulder, etc.
+Under this technique, any sent message is repeated back to the sender who then confirms the accuracy or indicates an error.
+In the case that the repeated message is incorrect, the sender will then repeat the cycle by restating the original message.

+If the person sending the message does not receive a reply, they must repeat it until the receiver starts closing the loop.
+To gain the attention of the receiver, the sender can use the receiver's name or functional position, touch their shoulder, etc.

+Background

+Closed-loop communication originated from early two-way radio communication protocol, particularly as used in the military and aviation.
+The goal was to effectively share critical information with little margin for error.
+This was especially important when those transmitting and receiving the messages were separated by distance and not communicating face-to-face.

-Informally, at least in engineering organizations, closing the loop means establishing an informal communication channel with another individual or organization.
-The expression "going open loop" is used to express the idea that someone has lost discipline, acting out of control.
+In engineering organizations, closing the loop means establishing an informal communication channel with another individual or organization.
+The expression "going open loop" may be used to express the idea that someone has lost discipline and is acting out of control.

 Procedure

-Steps

-Closed-loop communication is a form of communication that revolves around a three-step process.
-The steps are listed below:
+Closed-loop communication is a form of communication that revolves around a three-step process: